-Former AP Speaker Kodela Siva Prasada Rao Commits Suicide, hangs himself: Reports
+Former AP Speaker Kodela Siva Prasada Rao dead, suicide suspected

-Hyderabad, Sep 16: Kodela Siva Prasad Rao, a TDP leader who served as the first Speaker of Andhra Pradesh Assembly after bifurcation, has reportedly committed suicide.
+Hyderabad, Sep 16: Kodela Siva Prasad Rao, a TDP leader who served as the first Speaker of Andhra Pradesh Assembly after bifurcation, has passed away and he is suspected to have committed suicide.
 The 72-year-old leader is said to have hung himself at his residence in Hyderabad.

 He was a six time MLA and won from Narsaraopet assembly seat five times.
 The doctors at the Basavatarakam Hospital at Jubilee Hills confirmed his death.

+"He was brought dead to hospital, his family members told us that he tried to commit suicide by hanging.
+Suicide can be confirmed only after postmortem, case has been registered," ANI quoted Hyderabad West Zone DCP as saying.

 He is said to have gone upstairs to his room after breakfast and shut the door.
 A HansIndia report states that as Rao did not come down, his family members went up.